Bagel toast

 Bagel toast (בייגל טוסט) is a sandwich commonly eaten in Israel.
 It is composed of a pressed, toasted bagel filled with vegetables and cheese and is grilled on a sandwich toaster or panini press.
 While the bagel is round with a hole in the center, it is unlike the typical American bagel in that it is made from a different dough with sesame seeds.
-Bagel toast is generally filled with tzfatit, feta, white or yellow cheese, green olives, corn, tomatoes, onions, dressing, and pizza or chili sauce.
+Common fillings include tzfatit, feta, gvina levana, or galil cheese, along with green olives, corn, tomatoes, onions, and dressing.
+It is sometimes served with pizza or chili sauce.

 Bagel toast is typically found in cafes or coffee houses in Israel and is also served as a casual snack in the home.
-At the famous Abulafia Bakery, in Jaffa, Tel Aviv, Israel, bagel toast is served with a side of za'atar, a mixture of sumac, sesame seeds and herbs.
+At the famous Abulafia Bakery, in Jaffa, Tel Aviv, Israel, bagel toast is served with a side of za'atar – a mixture of sumac, sesame seeds and herbs.